Lancashire Coalfield: Legacy

 There can be no doubt that coal mining substantially changed the landscape.
 The Victoria County History has several disparaging descriptions of the Wigan area in the early 20th century.

 Coal mining has left areas of derelict land and spoil heaps or "rucks" across the coalfield.
 Some reclamation has taken place often after opencasting.
 Subsidence had resulted in "flashes" or shallow lakes some of which have been landscaped for recreational use such as the Three Sisters at Ashton in Makerfield and Pennington Flash Country Parks in Leigh.
-The Astley Green Colliery Museum and Gin Pit Miners Welfare in Astley are two of the last tangible reminders of the once thriving industry.
+The Astley Green Colliery Museum and Gin Pit Miners Welfare in Tyldesley are two of the last tangible reminders of the once thriving industry.